rajadilipkolli/aws-stack/aws-kinesis-project/producer/README.md

 ## Notes:

-kinesis steam biner works with aws v1 of dynamodb and kinesis
+- kinesis steam biner works with aws v1 of dynamodb and kinesis, as a result we should still live with spring-aws-cloud version of 2.4.2 and not 3.0.0-M3

 ### Useful Links
 * Swagger UI: http://localhost:8080/swagger-ui.html